- Entering the U.S. (I-20 and F-1 visa)

 - Maintain health insurance coverage.

-- Complete the U-M International Center departure form if you leave your program before the end date of I-20.
+- Complete the Departure Form request through M-Passport if you leave your program before the end date of I-20.

 - Update your current and permanent address information in Wolverine Access within 10 days of moving.